 - Providing group programs, online or in a community location.
 Groups vary in their focus and scheduling- some are weekly, others run for 6 week blocks, like our art groups, or special events like a Museum Tour, please refer to our activities/events page to find out more

 Help around the home

 Maintaining a safe, secure and healthy home environment can be hard due to health issues, either short term or long term.
-Carer Support encourages people to keep doing as much as they can and want to do, however can provide a care worker to complete the tasks that have become too difficult.
+Carer and Community Support encourages people to keep doing as much as they can and want to do, however can provide a care worker to complete the tasks that have become too difficult.
 Commonly assistance is provided with cleaning, laundry, or going to the shops, but services are tailored to the needs of the person, call now to discuss your options.